Achieving Approximate Symmetry Is Exponentially Easier than Exact Symmetry: Beyond : On Approximate Symmetry in Other Metrics

-where the latter expectation is over the randomness of choosing $\omega$, and $d$ is the intrinsic dimension of the domain $\mathcal{X}$.
+where the latter expectation is over the randomness of choosing $\omega$.
+Moreover, this upper bound is minimax optimal for general finite groups and data domains; see, for instance, \citep{7268897}.

-Note that there is a curse of dimensionality here: in order to ensure a bounded error, one needs averaging schemes of size at least $\operatorname{size}(\omega) = \exp(\Theta(d))$.
+Note that there is a curse of dimensionality here: to ensure a bounded error, one needs averaging schemes of size at least $\operatorname{size}(\omega) = \Theta(|G|)$, which is often $\exp(\Theta(d))$.
 This is in contrast to the logarithmic bound in the group size for the $L^2(\mathcal{X})$-distance, which holds with no curse of dimensionality.
-We note that the above bound is essentially optimal for Lipschitz function classes, according to the optimality of the Wasserstein distance estimation convergence rate.
 As a final remark, note that all the analysis above holds only for a fixed $x \in \mathcal{X}$, and obtaining a uniform bound over $x \in \mathcal{X}$ introduces another layer of complexity.

 To conclude, obtaining the same type of result uniformly over all $x \in \mathcal{X}$ and $f \in \mathcal{F}$ is impossible in full generality, even for Lipschitz function classes, which are a substantially smaller subclass of square-integrable functions.
 Moreover, since generalization analyses in machine learning and statistics are almost always governed by the $L^2(\mathcal{X})$-distance, going beyond this regime has less theoretical motivation; see Appendix~\ref{app:sample:complx}.
 Still, the problem of finding better bounds beyond the $L^2(\mathcal{X})$ regime for specific function classes $\mathcal{F}$ is an open direction that we leave for future work. \end{newtext}